aman77707/heroku_test_application/README.md

       * Get categories
       * Get Products

+## Working Tokens for each user:
+  * Admin Token :
+  * Customer Token :

 ## API Endpoints:
   * GET: http://127.0.0.1:5000/categories
     This endpoint is used to get a list of all the categories of products available in the store.
 An example of response looks like: